zowe/docs-site/docs/user-guide/api-mediation-api-catalog.md

 ## Swagger "Try it out" functionality in the API Catalog

 The API Catalog enables users to call service APIs through the **Try it out** functionality.
-There are 2 different endpoint types:
+There are 2 types of endpoints:

+- **Public endpoints**

-- Public endpoints - This endpoints are accessible without entering user credentials.
+  Endpoints that are accessible without entering user credentials.

+- **Protected endpoints**

-- Protected endpoints - This endpoints are only accessible by entering user credentials.
-This endpoints are marked with 'lock' icon
+  Endpoints that are only accessible by entering user credentials.
+These endpoints are marked with a lock icon.

     **Example:**

     <img src="../images/api-mediation/catalog_proctected_endpoints_swagger_lock.png" alt="endpoint detail" width="1000px"/>

-    **Note:**

-    Before making requests for protected endpoints, you authorize your session by clicking the **lock** button and completing the information required in the Authorization modal pictured below:
+    **Note:** Before making requests to protected endpoints, authorize your session by clicking the lock icon and complete the required information in the Authorization modal shown below:

     **Example:**